stevegardiner26/rails-app-base/README.md

 # rails-app-base
 A base rails application to be used to bootstrap and jumpstart application development.
+Already has full authentication and basic views setup.

 1. Fork the repository.
 1. Edit the `database.yml` file to provide the correct database name.